Hammam Accessories: Must-Haves for the Best Experience

 Hammam accessories used in the Turkish bath reflect the richness of the traditional culture and are symbols passed down through generations.
 However, this bathing ritual that has been known for centuries attracts also more and more attention from foreign tourists.
 People all around the world can now appreciate amazing hammam products and accessories for bathing.
 If you are ready for a unique experience of a traditional Turkish bath, have a closer look at wonderful products and accessories that you should try at least once in your lifetime.
 You won’t regret it, and you can be sure to come back for more!

-Accessories of the hammam itself
+Accessories of the Hammam Itself

 A wide range of bathing accessories can still be found in Turkish baths, so you don’t need to bring them with you.
 Some of them were used for centuries and are no longer in place.
 However, you may find even the very traditional ones in historical hammams, many of which date back to the 16th century.